jmbealer/my-knowledge-base/unsorted-org/org-old/text-editors/vim-motions.md

                 mode selection, with the corners defined by the cursor position before and after the motion.

-## 2. Left-Right Motions left-right-motions
+## 2. Left-Right Motions Left-right-motions

 These commands move the cursor to the specified column in the current line.
 They stop at the first column and at the end of the line.